Brent Metcalf: 2006–2007

 On April 9, 2006, past NCAA champion and former Iowa Hawkeye Tom Brands was named the head coach of the Iowa wrestling program.
 Shortly after Brands accepted Iowa's offer, the five Virginia Tech wrestlers requested to transfer to Iowa pursuant to the NCAA's "one-time transfer exception."
 Virginia Tech chose not to grant their release, and despite their issuing a lawsuit against Virginia Tech, the wrestlers were unable to successfully transfer without losing one year of eligibility.

 During this season of lost eligibility, Metcalf competed in both folkstyle and freestyle competitions.
-He competed unattached in three open college tournaments, winning all three en route to compiling a 14-0 record at 149 pounds.
+He competed unattached in three open college tournaments, winning all three en route to compiling a 14–0 record at 149 pounds.
 He won Omaha's Kaufman-Brand Open, an event that included a number of top Division I teams.

 2007–2008

 Metcalf entered the 2008 NCAA Wrestling Championships as the top-seeded wrestler in the 149-pound weight class.
-He had only one loss on the year getting pinned in a spladle in the first period by NC State wrestler Darrion Caldwell during the dual meet.
-He opened his tournament in dominant style with a first-period fall on Will Rowe of Oklahoma, his only pin of the tournament, and won the 2008 NCAA wrestling championship by defeating Bubba Jenkins, future 2011 NCAA champion from Arizona State, 14-8.
+He had only one loss on the year, getting pinned in a spladle in the first period by NC State wrestler Darrion Caldwell during their dual meet.
+He opened his tournament in dominant style with a first-period fall on Will Rowe of Oklahoma, his only pin of the tournament, and won the 2008 NCAA wrestling championship by defeating Bubba Jenkins, future 2011 NCAA champion from Arizona State, 14–8.
 He gave up the first two takedowns in the first period before coming back for the victory.
-He defeated future world champion and Olympic gold medalist Jordan Burroughs of Nebraska in the semifinals, 6-3.
+He defeated future world champion and Olympic gold medalist Jordan Burroughs of Nebraska in the semifinals, 6–3.
 He also defeated returning All American Lance Palmer of Ohio State in the quarterfinals.
 For his efforts he was named the tournament's most outstanding wrestler.
 For his achievements, Metcalf was named the winner of the 2008 Dan Hodge Trophy, awarded annually to the nation's best college wrestler.